Schaubergwerk Hüttenberg

 Another sight connected with the mining is the Heft.
 It is one of the biggest iron works in Europe from the 19th century.
 It is an open air museum with numerous buildings and blast furnaces.

 Knappenberg is the birthplace of the famous Austrian Heinrich Harrer.
 He was a mountaineer and was used by the Nazis for propaganda.
-When he was on an expedition to the Himalaya World War II started and he was imprisoned by the British in India.
-He escaped with his mountaineer collegue and walked to Tibet.
-This story is told in the movie Seven Years in Tibet.
+When he was on an expedition to the Himalaya, World War II started, and he was imprisoned by the British in India.
+He escaped with his mountaineer colleague and walked to Tibet.
+This story is told in the film Seven Years in Tibet.
 The town Knappenberg has a museum about his life and the culture of Tibet.